 - Unsalted butter– I’ve seen a lot of recipes call for a half a stick of butter, but we don’t need quite that much for this recipe.
 The natural fat from the beef counts for a lot.
 I use unsalted so I can control the saltiness.

 - Pepperoncini- What are pepperoncini peppers?
 These little peppers are generally found in glass jars in the sandwich condiment or Italian food aisle.
 They are sometimes found on the side of a pizza or antipasto platter.
 Peperoncino is the Italian name.
 I use an entire 16 ounce jar, drained.
 We really like the flavor the peppers add, but some folks don’t and choose to only use 4-5 peppers.
-I don’t use the juice I feel like it’s too overwhelming, but if you want a strong flavor, go ahead and add it.
+I don’t use the juice I feel like it’s too overwhelming, but if you want a strong flavor, go ahead and add some of it.

 - Beef bouillon cubes or bouillon paste– Some crock pot Mississippi pot roast recipes use a dry packet of au jus gravy mix.
 I prefer to use about 1/2 cup of water with beef bouillon.
 This gives it a robust taste without being so salty since you’ll get some salt from the ranch seasoning too.
+If you are using broth, opt for low sodium and use a 1 cup of beef broth.

 How to Make Slow Cooker Mississippi Pot Roast